TutorNet: Towards Flexible Knowledge Distillation for End-to-End Speech Recognition: Introduction

 \section{Introduction}

-\IEEEPARstart{R}{ecently}, there has been a huge interest in the research on end-to-end speech recognition, such as the connectionist temporal classification (CTC) \cite{graves-et-al:scheme}, attention encoder-decoder \cite{chorowski-et-al:scheme}, and recurrent neural network transducer (RNN-T) \cite{graves-rnn-t:scheme}.
+\IEEEPARstart{R}{ecently}, there has been a huge interest in the research on end-to-end speech recognition, such as the connectionist temporal classification (CTC) \cite{graves-et-al:scheme}, attention encoder-decoder (AED) \cite{chorowski-et-al:scheme}, and recurrent neural network transducer (RNN-T) \cite{graves-rnn-t:scheme}.
 End-to-end models directly map an input speech signal into the corresponding sequence of words yielding better performance compared to the conventional deep neural network (DNN)-hidden Markov model (HMM) hybrid systems.
 However, most end-to-end models require heavy computation and a large number of parameters for a successful performance.
 In order to achieve competency within the constraints on resources, it is desirable to design a more lightweight model.

 Knowledge distillation (KD) is one of the most popular approaches for model compression, which aims at transferring knowledge from a bigger network (teacher) to a much smaller network (student).
 It is generally assumed that the teacher has been trained separately while consuming huge computation.
 The goal of KD is to make the student mimic the behavior of the teacher, leading to better performance compared to the case when it is solely trained.
 In designing the student model's architecture, conventional KD approaches typically reduce the layer width or the number of layers of the teacher model, which reduces the number of parameters dramatically.
 However, this simple structure reduction scheme usually limits the flexibility of model selection.
-For speech recognition, there have been various types of end-to-end models, such as DeepSpeech2 \cite{amodei-et-al:scheme}, Wav2Letter \cite{collobert-et-al:scheme}, and Jasper \cite{li-et-al:scheme}.
+For speech recognition, there have been various types of end-to-end models, such as DeepSpeech2 \cite{amodei-et-al:scheme}, Wav2Letter \cite{collobert-et-al:scheme}, Jasper \cite{li-et-al:scheme}, QuartzNet \cite{quartznet:scheme}, AED \cite{chorowski-et-al:scheme}, and Transformer \cite{transformer:scheme}.
 Despite the diversity of such models available, the conventional KD technique usually employs the student model structure similar to that of the given teacher model.
 In other words, no matter how suitable some models are as a teacher (high performance) or a student (less parameter, fast inference, etc.), the adoption has often been restricted due to their structure being different from the counterpart.
+For example, Transformer has been proven to perform better in the speech area, but it has not been used as a teacher for the other models, such as CTC or AED models.